mguid65/datatree/README.md

 datatree library just for fun

-You might look at this and say "That looks like JSON" and you would be correct, but it doesn't matter.
-I'm only writing this to show that I have something to show and in fact do know how to write C++.
+You might look at this and say "that looks like JSON"...

 ## Build